-Regarding ownership Estonian forests are divided into three categories: 1.
-State forests, which are managed by The State Forest Management Centre (RMK).
-State forests are divided into 17 forest districts and are used for commercial and nature protection purposes.
+Forests provide 35,000 jobs in the forestry sector and many jobs also indirectly in transport, tourism, sports and other sectors.
+Regarding ownership Estonian forests are divided into two categories: 1.
+State forests, which are mainly managed by The State Forest Management Centre (RMK).
+State forests are divided into 18 forest districts and are used for commercial and nature protection purposes.
 RMK also creates and supports recreational facilities.
-State forests account for approximately 40% of our forests.
-2. Private forests, which are managed by private owners.
-They account for about 45% of the forests.
-There are about 100.000 private forest owners and the average size of forest property is 10 ha.
-3. Unidentified forest ownership amounts to 15% of forests.
-This land was former private land which was nationalized during the Soviet Union occupation.
-Until today potential owners have not claimed it yet.
-As a rule, for the past 15 years this land has not been managed.
-These forestlands are either added to the state forest or sold at the auctions.
+State forests account for approximately 50% of Estonian forests.
+2. Private forests, which are managed by physical and juridical (companies) owners.
+They account for about 50% of the forests.
+There are about 110.000 private forest owners and the average size of forest property is 10 ha.

 About 75% of Estonian forests are managed.
 Forest act on forest management is very strict.
 For example a forest must be restored within 5 years after clear-cuts and there is a minimum cutting age for tree species (for Scots pine it's 90 years).
 This ensures sustainability in forestry.
 Forests are important for timber production, nature conservation and recreation.
 For every Estonian there is 1.7 ha of forest.
 One out of 15 Estonian people work in forestry.
-Forests are mainly threatened by storms, fungi, insects and fire.
-99% of fires are caused by humans.